destafajri/auth-app/services/auth-app/README.md

-# Simple Mono-Repo-app API Golang Postgres
+# Simple Auth-app API Golang Postgres

-Simple Auth-app and Fetch-app API Golang with PostgreSql and gin-gionic
+Simple Authentication and Middlewares API Golang with PostgreSql for database and gin-gionic for the router

 ## How to use
 - Please clone or download this repository.